Broken English (1996 film)

 Broken English is a 1996 New Zealand romantic drama film.
 Directed by Gregor Nicholas, it stars Aleksandra Vujčić, Julian Arahanga, Marton Csokas, and Rade Šerbedžija.

 Synopsis

-Nina is the daughter of Ivan, a fierce Croatian patriarch whose family immigrated to Auckland, New Zealand to escape the war.
+Nina is the daughter of Ivan, a fierce Croatian patriarch whose family immigrated to Auckland, New Zealand to escape the Yugoslav Wars.
 She works as a waitress in a restaurant and falls in love with Eddie, a Māori chef, despite her father's objections.
 For a price, she agrees to marry a Chinese co-worker so that he (and his Chinese wife) can establish permanent residency.
 The money gives her the independence she needs to leave her parents' house and move in with Eddie.
 Complications arise when Eddie realises the depth of her father's fury and the strength of Nina's family ties.